Cecilia8989/pands-project/README.md

 #### *Change the series name*

-The code then replaces the names of the three species with more friendly names using the replace() method of the Series object representing the "Species" column[[6]](https://datagy.io/pandas-replace-values/).
+The code then replaces the names of the three species with more friendly names using the [*replace() method* [7]](https://datagy.io/pandas-replace-values/) of the Series object representing the "Species" column.
-The 'to_replace' parameter specifies the value to be replaced, while the 'value' parameter specifies the new value.
+The *to_replace* parameter specifies the value to be replaced, while the *value* parameter specifies the new value.

 <details>
     <summary> Code </summary>